 A smaller (much smaller) group of people will respect you for taking your shot.
 They’ll recognize a kindred spirit.
 They’ll sympathize.
 They’ll encourage.
 They’ll pick you up.
 They know what it’s like to try and fail and try again.
 They’re people living their lives on their terms; like you.

 I hope this inspires you to press on toward your dreams and don’t let anything get in your way.
 If you need more support, join us at our next CEO Peer Group in DFW.

 by Robert Hunt

 ABOUT ROBERT HUNT

-I am a Forum Leader and Business Partner for Renaissance Executive Forums Dallas.
+I am a business owner and Forum Leader for Renaissance Executive Forums Dallas.
 My role is to find the best members for our CEO Peer Groups, and lead each meeting so that our members become Raving Fans.
 You can connect with me on LinkedIn, Google+, Twitter, and Facebook.
 You can also email me at RobertH@REFDallas.com